 Classically, Savasana (corpse pose) was practiced for at least 10 minutes at the end of a 90+ minute class and often Savasana punctuated many of the asana sequences in the middle of class as well.
 Today in our fast-paced (and therefore stressed-out) culture, yoga classes have been shortened to 60 minutes and Savasana is given a mere 3 minutes to explore.

 Give yourself the full 10 minutes in Savasana if you need it.
 It’s okay to let the teacher know you’ll be starting to rest 15 minutes before the end of class.
 I would be thrilled if a student told me he/she valued rest and renewal that much, so I doubt you would offend the teacher.

 You need to let the practice end and trust that you did enough.
 I often see at least one person in class trying to fit in inversions and other poses while we’re setting up to rest.
 Their minds are still telling them that there’s more to do, more to fix.
 Savasana is where peace emerges and you must be still and quiet to see it.
 The body and heart have a wisdom that the mind doesn’t understand and they will integrate everything you did in your practice.
 Trust that, and peace will be your experience.

 Yoga is a personal practice.
 Sometimes we forget when we are in a group setting that we are in control of our experience.
 I hope that the information here helps you to overcome unhelpful habits in your Yoga practice and that you have a deeper experience in general!
-Please let me know how it works for you, in the comments!
+Please let me know how this yogic approach to stress relief works for you, in the comments!